New CPT Codes for ABA Billing

 You may also need to negotiate new rates with your payors since the new codes are billed in 15-minute increments whereas many of the old, Category III codes were billed in 30-minute increments.

 Check out our suggestions for providers as you review your contracts, calculate the value of your services, and prepare to negotiate rates.

 How can you prepare for CPT code implementation?

 We hope the following resources and information provided by the CPT Steering Committee will help you prepare for the implementation of the new codes.

 - Suggestions to help applied behavior analysis providers

 - Adaptive Behavior Assessment and Treatment Code Conversion Table

 It is essential that you obtain additional resources, beyond what we have provided, to ensure compliance with AMA coding and reimbursement rules.

-Important resources include the 2019 CPT code book and the forthcoming CPT Assistant article which will be published later this fall.
-They can be purchased from the AMA store.
+Important resources include the 2019 CPT code book which can be purchased from the AMA store.